Primal Fear (band): History

 The next album Black Sun was released on 29 April 2002 and entered the German LP charts at place 55, being ranked by Loudwire as the 19th best power metal album of all time.
 Halford-Guitarist Mike Chlasciak contributed the guitar solos for the songs "Fear" and "Armageddon".
 The highlight of the following double-headliner tour with fellow band Rage was a gig at the Scala in London.
 The same year Henny Wolter left the band and was replaced by the returning Tom Naumann.
 With this line-up the band again toured through Brazil and ended the Black Sun tour.
 In April–May 2003, the band participated in the "Metal Gods" tour together with Rob Halford, Testament and a few other bands and toured through the US and Canada.
 During the Tour drummer Klaus Sperling was replaced by Randy Black.
 After the tour, Randy joined the band permanently.

 In February 2004, the 5th album Devil's Ground was released and entered the German LP charts at place 67.
 April of the same year the band started another world tour in which the band toured through Europe, Japan, the US and South America including one of the band's biggest hits "Metal Is Forever".
 Directly after the tour the band recorded their 6th album Seven Seals in Vancouver and Stuttgart.
 It was released in Fall of 2005 mixed by Mike Frazer in Vancouver.
 To promote the album the band went on Europe and Japan tour together with fellow Power Metal band Helloween.

 In July 2006, the band surprisingly left Nuclear Blast Records and signed a long-term contract with Frontiers Records.
 As a "parting gift" Nuclear Blast released the best of compilation Metal is Forever.
+They performed at Wacken Open Air the following month.